-Carpenters Trade Preparation (CTP) is a registered pre-apprenticeship program.
-Through hands-on instruction with tools of the trade, CTP will teach you what a Union Carpenter does.
-Your attendance, positive attitude and willingness to learn are key to success.
+Carpenter Trade Preparation (CTP) is a Pre-Apprenticeship Training Program registered with the Oregon Bureau of Labor & Industries.
+Through hands-on instruction with tools of the trade, this free, three-week course will teach you what a Union Carpenter does.
+Your attendance, positive attitude, and willingness to learn are key to success.
 Expect ongoing feedback.
 In the last week your instructor will provide you with an honest assessment of your readiness for the apprenticeship program.
 Set a goal to earn your instructor’s recommendation for a direct interview for an apprenticeship program.

 Preview Your Options